barbushin/php-console-laravel/README.md

 See [PhpConsole\Laravel\ServiceProvider](/src/PhpConsole/Laravel/ServiceProvider.php) for detailed options description.

-By default it's located in `/vendor/php-console/laravel-service-provider/src/config/config.php` and it's not recommended to be edited in this path because it will be overwriten on next `composer update`.
+By default it's located in `/vendor/php-console/laravel-service-provider/src/config/config.php` and it's not recommended to be edited in this path because it will be overwritten on next `composer update`.

 If you want to edit config you need to run